CN 11-5366/S ISSN 1673-1530

 Abstract:

-Methods This research advocates for the implementation of a forest − pond system as a strategic framework for ecosystem restoration in the WLFZ, aimed at bolstering the WLFZ’s carbon sink function.
-Taking the Dalang Dam WLFZ located at the epicenter of the Three Gorges Reservoir Area as the research object, the research evaluates the restoration effectiveness and functional efficiency of the forest − pond system.
-The research employs the Carnegie-Ames-Stanford Approach (CASA) model to estimate the net primary productivity (NPP) of the Dalang Dam WLFZ, and evaluates the changes in carbon sink function before and after ecological restoration, unveiling the spatio-temporal dynamics of carbon sink in this intricate ecosystem that are influenced by significant fluctuations in water levels.
+Methods This research advocates for the implementation of a forest − pond system as a strategic framework for ecosystem restoration in the WLFZ, aimed at bolstering the WLFZ’ s carbon sink function.
+Taking the Dalangba WLFZ located at the epicenter of the Three Gorges Reservoir Area as the research object, the research evaluates the restoration effectiveness and functional efficiency of the forest − pond system.
+The research employs the Carnegie-Ames-Stanford approach (CASA) model to estimate the net primary productivity (NPP) of the Dalangba WLFZ, and evaluates the changes in carbon sink function before and after ecological restoration, unveiling the spatio-temporal dynamics of carbon sink in this intricate ecosystem that are influenced by significant fluctuations in water levels.
 This methodology entails a comprehensive analysis of vegetation type map, meteorological data, normalized vegetation index (NDVI), and land use information, which are synchronized under a unified projection system to ensure spatial congruence.
 Vegetation maps spanning the period from 2012 to 2020 are meticulously georeferenced to match environmental variables, offering an in-depth temporal perspective on vegetative transitions.
-To further explore the carbon sink capacity of the forest − pond system, detailed field surveys are undertaken across various elevation zones in the Dalang Dam WLFZ in the Three Gorges Reservoir Area, with the Dalang Dam WLFZ being compared with the Xiaolang Dam WLFZ not subject to ecological restoration for comparative research.
-Additionally, vegetation biomass—a key indicator of carbon sink potential that captures both the herbaceous and woody strata of the ecosystem through structured sampling in designated areas, is quantified by relevant methods.
+To further explore the carbon sink capacity of the forest − pond system, detailed field surveys are undertaken across various elevation zones in the Dalangba WLFZ in the Three Gorges Reservoir Area, with the Dalangba WLFZ being compared with the Xiaolangba WLFZ not subject to ecological restoration for comparative research.
+Additionally, vegetation biomass — a key indicator of carbon sink potential that captures both the herbaceous and woody strata of the ecosystem through structured sampling in designated areas, is quantified by relevant methods.

 /